 So far they work like a charm!
 Plus a side benefit is that the kids have been sending each other “mail” constantly… They are writing letters and reading them.
 It’s nice, especially since my son has been struggling a bit with reading and writing in school this year.

 I love the look it gives the hallway upstairs. (which as you can see still needs ALOT of help!)
 Now wait until you see what I do to the doors!

-Here’s a link on Amazon to the mailboxes I used incase you’d like to make your own.
+Here’s a link on Amazon to the mailboxes that would work if you’d like to make your own.